maux96/yas/README.md

 # Yet Another Slider (yas)

-Very simple slider, easy to configure, may have HTMLElements as Elements.
+Very simple slider written in TypeScript, easy to set up, it can have HTMLElements as items.

 ---
 ## Use